Strathmore, Alberta: Economy

+Transportation

+Strathmore has no public transit system, but people without their own vehicles can opt to use a local taxi or a Strathmore Handi-Bus for residents with mobility issues to travel on-demand.
+Initially administered by the Town of Strathmore, the Handi-Bus program was transferred to the non-profit charity Strathmore Handibus Association.

 Sports

 Strathmore was the home of the Strathmore Rockies, a team in the WWHL.
-It is currently home to the Strathmore Wheatland Kings of the Heritage Junior "B" league; as well as the UFA Bisons of the AMHL, who have helped produce NHL players Zach Boychuk and Mason Raymond among others.
+It is currently home to the Strathmore Wheatland Kings of the Heritage Junior "B" league; as well as the former home of the UFA Bisons of the AMHL, who have helped produce NHL players Peyton Krebs, Zach Boychuk, and Mason Raymond among others.

-The Strathmore Spartans football team has alumni players throughout the CJFL and Canadian University system.
+The Strathmore Spartans football team has alumni players throughout the CJFL, Canadian University system and the CFL.

 The Strathmore Venom Junior "B" lacrosse team won the provincial title in 2010 for the first time since the team was founded in 2004.

 Strathmore was one of the hosts for the 2013 Tour of Alberta Pro Cycling Festival.

 Every year Strathmore holds its Heritage Days celebrations, which include the Strathmore Stampede, Canada's third largest rodeo.

 Education

 Strathmore is part of the Golden Hills School Division.

-Strathmore has four elementary schools (Wheatland, Westmount, Brentwood and George Freeman), one junior high school (Crowther Memorial Junior High School), one high school (Strathmore High School) and a Catholic School providing Kindergarten through grade 6 (Sacred Heart Academy) as well as a grade 7 to 12 Catholic school (Holy Cross Collegiate).
+Strathmore has three elementary schools (Wheatland, Westmount and Brentwood), two Kindergarten to grade 9 schools (George Freeman School and Trinity Christian Academy), one junior high school (Crowther Memorial Junior High School), two high schools (Strathmore High School and Strathmore Storefront School) and a Catholic School providing Kindergarten through grade 6 (Sacred Heart Academy) as well as a grade 7 to 12 Catholic school (Holy Cross Collegiate).

 Strathmore was the home of Covenant Bible College Canada.
 The CBC-C campus relocated in 1995 from its prior home in Prince Albert, Saskatchewan.
 In Covenant Bible College, students took a course in religious studies.
 It was closed in 2007 due to dropping student enrollment and other fiscal problems.
 The former CBC campus was sold for $5.5 million to another Christian organization, EnCharis.

 In September 2008, Trinity Christian Academy opened at the former Covenant Bible College property.
 Trinity Christian is a Christian school providing Kindergarten through grade 9 and is publicly funded.